thehoglet/pm-sys/1H/index.md

 Gazzilli (Weak with clubs or 17+ HCP. explained below)

-If opener rebids 3NT after Gazzilli it shows 18-19 balanced, 5M332.
-2NT rebid shows 15-17 balanced with 5M332 and the major suit is good.<br/><br/>If defenders double Gazzilli 2C responder passes showing OK clubs and redoubles to show 8+.<br/><br/>If defenders double 2D after Gazzilli then redouble is 16+ pass shows weak hand with 3 diamonds.<br/><br/>If they overcall Gazzilli then we bid normally.
+If opener rebids 3NT after Gazzilli it shows 18-19 balanced to play.
+2NT rebid shows 18+ balanced with interesting in investigating other possible contracts so responder should shape out.<br/><br/>After 1H P 1NT * redouble now shows a 17+ hand and other bids or normal including 2C.<br/><br/>If defenders double Gazzilli 2C responder passes showing OK clubs and redoubles to show 8+.
+If defenders double 2D after Gazzilli then redouble is 16+ pass shows weak hand with 3 diamonds.<br/><br/>If they overcall Gazzilli then we bid normally.

 | Rebid | Meaning |
 |---|---|